Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Proposed Approach:

 \subsubsection{\qg Grammar Induction}

-We begin by introducing the grammar formalism we use.
-Compared to related work based on synchronous context free grammars (SCFG) for machine translation and semantic parsing, \qg uses a slightly more general grammar formalism that allows repetition of a non-terminal with the same index on the target side.
-We therefore adopt the terminology of QCFGs~\cite{smith2006quasi}, or Quasi-Synchronous Context-Free Grammars, to refer to our induced grammar $\mathcal{G}$.
+\paragraph{Grammar Formalism} Synchronous context-free grammars (SCFGs) \emph{synchronously} generate strings in both a source and target language.
+Compared to related work based on SCFGs for machine translation~\cite{chiang2007hierarchical} and semantic parsing, \qg uses a slightly more general grammar formalism that allows repetition of a non-terminal with the same index on the target side.
+Therefore, we adopt the terminology of quasi-synchronous context-free grammars~\cite{smith2006quasi}, or QCFGs, to refer to our induced grammar $\mathcal{G}$.\footnote{See Appendix~\ref{sec:appendix-qcfg-background} for additional background on QCFGs.} Our grammar $\mathcal{G}$ contains a single non-terminal symbol, $NT$.

-Some examples of induced rules are shown in Table~\ref{rule_examples}.
-Relevant background and notation for SCFGs and QCFGs and an example derivation (Figure~\ref{parse_tree}) are provided in Appendix~\ref{sec:appendix-qcfg}.

-Our grammar $\mathcal{G}$ contains a single non-terminal symbol, $NT$.
 We restrict source rules to ones containing at most 2 non-terminal symbols, and do not allow unary productions as source rules.
-This enables efficient parsing using an algorithm similar to CKY~\cite{cocke1969programming,kasami1966efficient,younger1967recognition} that does not require binarization of the grammar.
+This enables efficient parsing using an algorithm similar to CKY~\cite{cocke1969programming,kasami1965,younger1967recognition} that does not require binarization of the grammar.